RoelofSetsFire/data-processing-1/30 Homework/60 Interactivity/10 Javascript Interactivity.md

 ### Reformatting the data to JSON

-Since JSON is commonly used to transfer data between JavaScript programs and web services that provide data such as [data.overheid.nl], we will transform our CSV data to JSON using Python, and then load that JSON data using the same trick as last week.
+Since JSON is commonly used to transfer data between JavaScript programs and web services that provide data such as [overheid.nl], we will transform our CSV data to JSON using Python, and then load that JSON data using the same trick as last week.
 In Python the *json* module provides a very easy way to save Python data structures as JSON.
 You should take the data of last week, load it into